OpesMentis/Convertor/README.md

 All the arguments can be combined, seperated by spaces.
 If no argument is given, everything is done by default.
 Information about the generation is written in a `convertor.log` file.

-To use Convertor on you own files, follow the syntax `./Convertor -i inputfile.c -m inputfile.mxif -o outputfile.cpp -d outputfile.dot`.
+To use Convertor on your own files, follow the syntax `./Convertor -i inputfile.c -m inputfile.mxif -o outputfile.cpp -d outputfile.dot`.
 Only the `-i` and `-d` arguments are mandatory, default names will be given to the output files if nothing is specified.
 The order of parameters does not matter.

 `Makefile` and the script `test.sh` are easily readable and customizable.